openedx/tutor-contrib-aspects/README.rst

    `tutoraspects/templates/openedx-assets/queries` you can just revert that change back to their `include` values such as:
    `sql: "{% include 'openedx-assets/queries/fact_enrollments_by_day.sql' %}"`
 #.
+The script will also warn about missing `_roles` in dashboards.
+Superset does not export
+   these, so you will need to manually add this key with the roles that are necessary to view the dashboard.
+See the existing dashboards for how this is done.
+#.
 Run the command `tutor aspects check_superset_assets` to confirm there are no
    duplicate assets, which can happen when you rename an asset, and will cause import to fail.
 The command will automatically delete the older file if it finds a duplicate.